joeappleton18/advanced-database-systems-2022/sessions/assessment_1_project with individual report_brief.md

 Bring the document to a close by tying together the process, and provide me with a brief reflective account of the entire project.

-### Living CV

-As part of the University's Work Ready, Future Ready strategy, you will be expected to build a professional, Living CV as you successfully engage and pass each module of your degree.

-The Living CV outputs evidenced on completion of this assessment are:

-- I can deliver a full-stack, data-driven web application
-- I can use version control to mange a project
-- I understand the difference between different types of databases

-Please add these to your CV via the Living CV builder platform on Solent Futures Online Solent Futures Online